Understanding Generalized Anxiety Disorder -- the Basics

 This article deals with generalized anxiety disorder (or GAD).
-Other articles will deal with other forms of anxiety disorder: obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), panic disorder, and phobias.
+Other articles will deal with other forms of anxiety disorder: panic disorder, social phobia, and simple phobias.

 A person who worries excessively and unrealistically about most things for six months or more may have GAD.
 It's not the worries themselves that are unrealistic, but the extent of the worrying.
 For example, it may not be unrealistic to worry that if your spouse is a few minutes late getting home, there may have been an accident.
 But it's a problem if this causes a rising sense of terror and an inability to stop fretting and thinking about awful possibilities.

 Life is stressful.
 It's a good idea for everyone to learn some relaxation techniques.
 Different things work for different people.
-What doesn't work is self-medication with alcohol or drugs.
+What doesn't work is using alcohol or drugs to dull the anxiety symptoms.
 In the not-too-long run, substance abuse will actually worsen anxiety and may lead to depression.

 What Causes Anxiety?